-St.Helens R.F.C. can confirm that Kristian Woolf has signed a deal to succeed Justin Holbrook as the club’s new Head Coach and will officially take up the position on the 1st November in time for the start of the 2020 Super League season.
+St.Helens R.F.C. can confirm that Kristian Woolf has signed a deal to succeed Justin Holbrook as the club’s new Head Coach and will officially take up the position in time for the start of the 2020 Super League season.

 After an extensive search, including coaches from across the world, Woolf has beaten off strong competition which included both young, up and coming as well as experienced personnel.